Pakhi-Singha/Webknot-Technologies/README.md

 The docs folder contains:

-- ai-log: AI chat logs used to build this application.
+- ai-log folder: AI chat logs used to build this application are in this folder.
 - design.md: the plan created before beginning work on this application.
 It discusses everything this application needs to accomplish.
 - er_diagram.png: a photo of the ER diagram for the database.